 Don’t panic if your printer gives you a low ink warning.
 Chances are, there’s still quite a bit left in the cartridge.
 In fact, some say that there's enough to print a hundred more pages!

 When should you replace the ink cartridge?
-Wait until there are actual signs that the ink is running low (e.g. light or faded text).
+Wait until there are actual signs that the ink is running low (e.g. light or faded text) at this point you must replace your cartridge immediately to prevent the ink nozzles from drying out and damaging the print head.
+You should have a spare set of black ink cartridges and color inkjet cartridges on hand for you inkjet printer.

 Keep in mind, however, that some printers might not let you print anything unless you switch out the cartridge.
 You can bypass this by covering the chip sensor with some tape!